Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Introduction

 \section{Introduction}

-In the collection and analysis of scientific data, a phenomenon often encountered is the existence of complex dependency structures between analyzed units.
+In the analysis of scientific data, a common phenomenon is the existence of complex dependencies between analyzed units.
 This is encountered in diverse fields such as epidemiology, econometrics, ecology, geostatistics, psychometrics and genetics, and can arise due to spatial correlations, temporal correlations, family relations, or other sources of heterogeneity \citep{pfeiffer_spatial_2008,rabe-hesketh_maximum_2005,bolker_generalized_2009,rabe-hesketh_generalized_2004,yang_advantages_2014,burton_genetic_1999,diggle_model-based_1998}.
-This idea is often captured through the use of random or mixed-effects models \citep{mcculloch_generalized_2008}, or equivalently, through Gaussian process (GPs; \citealt{rasmussen_gaussian_2006}) or latent Gaussian models \citep{fahrmeir_multivariate_2001}.
-Such models associate every sampled unit with a latent variable, and express the dependency structures as covariance matrices of latent variables.
+This idea is often captured through the use of Gaussian processes (GPs; \citealt{rasmussen_gaussian_2006}) or equivalently, through generalized linear mixed models (GLMMs; \citealt{mcculloch_generalized_2008}) or latent Gaussian models \citep{fahrmeir_multivariate_2001}.
+Such models associate sampled units with latent variables, and express the dependencies through covariance matrices of latent variables.

-A second important concept is that of \emph{ascertainment}, or the non-random sampling of units.
-Ascertainment is especially common in case-control studies, when a binary response variable of interest has a highly unbalanced distribution, such as a rare disease wherein cases are much rarer than healthy controls \citep{breslow_statistics_1996}.
+A second important concept is that of \emph{ascertainment}, where the probability of sampling a unit depends on its response.
+Ascertainment is especially common in case-control studies where a binary response variable has a rare outcome, such as a rare disease, leading to oversampling of disease cases relative to their population prevalence \citep{breslow_statistics_1996}.

 In this paper we consider situations that contain both elements---a complex covariance structure and case-control sampling---and the statistical modeling solutions available for these situations.
-Our interest lies in an extreme form of this combination, where the covariance matrix is dense and full rank (i.e., there is a large number of random effects), and the case-control ascertainment is performed at the individual unit level (i.e., every unit is chosen into the study with a probability that depends only on its response and not on the covariance structure).
-As we discuss below, special cases of this combination have been addressed in the literature \citep{glidden_ascertainment_2002,epstein_ascertainment-adjusted_2002,neuhaus_family-specific_2006,neuhaus_likelihood-based_2014}, but to our knowledge, there is a limited set of available solutions for the general setting, which is indeed very challenging.
+Our interest lies in an extreme form of this combination, involving: \begin{enumerate}[(a)] \item Unit-level ascertainment, where the sampling probability of a unit depends only on its response (Figure \ref{fig:classical_versus_us}a).
+This stands in contrast to common study designs such as family studies \citep{neuhaus_analysis_2002}, ascertained longitudinal studies \citep{liang_longitudinal_1986} or clustered case-control studies \citep{neuhaus_effect_1990}.
+In such studies each cluster is either entirely selected or entirely omitted from the study, such that the dependency structure in the sample and in the population are the same.